 1955 Packard Cars Fact Sheet

-Everything seemed new this year.
+In 1955, everything seemed new for Packard this year.
 Massive bumpers with bullet-shaped guards and full-width grilles with bowed upper bars.
 The front fenders were extended over to hood the headlamps and sweep-around windshields appeared.

 The 1955 Packard products were introduced to the public on January 15, 1955, with the Clipper Special four-door added on March 29.
 Everything seemed new this year.
 Massive bumpers with bullet-shaped guards and full-width grilles with bowed upper bar were on the front fascia of both Clippers and Packards.